 However, the office world is far from ideal -- every office and every employee is constantly learning and adapting to unexpected circumstances, surprising situations, and unpredictable shifts.
 Alison Green, the titular manager at her site Ask A Manager, answers questions about such surprising problems.
 She always reiterates that performance reviews should not be surprising, but she’s handled questions where people experience exactly that problem.

-Here are 6 reasons why your performance review may end up surprising you:
+6 reasons why your performance review may end up surprising you:

 6. Your office doesn’t have a good performance management system.
 If your office doesn’t have a good performance management system -- whether they’re using Google docs, dispensing with the system altogether, or the owner of the company simply uses a secret performance management system where they basically judge every employee with their spouse -- your surprising performance review will just be the tip of the iceberg.

-These offices all have one thing in common: they don’t prioritize performance management.
 Ideally, your performance review shouldn’t surprise you because:

 4. Your office has a performance management system that works.
 There are several things to keep in mind when creating a performance management system.
 We can suggest one in particular.